Pneumonia in Seniors: Symptoms, Treatment, and Prevention

 • Certain medical conditions – adults with suppressed immune systems or chronic illnesses like heart disease, COPD, and diabetes are at higher risk

-• Hospitalization – breathing assistance (like in the intensive care unit in a hospital) can increase lung exposure to bacteria or virus
+• Hospitalization – breathing assistance (like in the intensive care unit in a hospital) can increase lung exposure to bacteria or viruses

-• Difficulty swallowing – older adults who experience trouble swallowing due to neurological conditions like Parkinson’s, stroke, and dementia are at increased risk of aspiration pneumonia
+• Difficulty swallowing – older adults who experience trouble eating due to neurological conditions like Parkinson’s, stroke, and dementia are at increased risk of aspiration pneumonia.

-Pneumonia can present itself in a variety of ways.
+Pneumonia can present in various ways.
 In mild cases, it may even seem like a long case of the flu.

 Common pneumonia symptoms include: